I7-Examples/Bronze/docs/source.txt

 	end if;
 	if target is unseen
 	begin;
-		if the target is in Storage, continue the action;
+		if the target is in Storage-Box, continue the action;
 		otherwise say "[The noun] might prove useful information, sooner or later." instead;
 	otherwise;
 		say "You could examine [the noun]." instead;